XINEXPORT/intro_to_proofs/logic/logic_notes.md

 - this doesn't require a proof because it is a label
 - An example would be:
 >If an integer is divisible by two with no remainder, then the integer is even.
+>
 >If an integer is even, then it is divisible by two with no remainder.

 ### Proposition
-Definition: a proposition is a statement that must be proven.
+Definition: a proposition is a statement that must be proven. <br>
 It is often of the form "If an object has these properties, then some object has these other certain properties."
 - Example: